jll38/url-shortener/README.md

 # Next.JS 13 URL-Shortener

 A URL shortening service with an analytics dashboard.
-Built using Next.JS 13, backed by Prisma and MongoDB for data management
+Built using Next.JS 13, backed by Prisma and MongoDB for data management, and AWS services.

 ## Features